Betterment’s Model for Financial Advice: An Overview

 Once you choose a category, you provide details about the goal so that we can recommend a portfolio, a level of risk, and how to save (or withdraw, if in retirement) to help achieve the goal.
 Then you can use our tools to see how a one-time deposit, recurring deposits, and the time horizon change how you can achieve your goal.
-For more complex goals like retirement, our retirement planning tool called RetireGuide™ factors in other variables, such as the impact of Social Security or other income streams like rental real estate, your future spending, tax rates, and inflation.
+For more complex goals like retirement, our built-in retirement planning advice factors in other variables, such as the impact of Social Security, other income streams like rental real estate, as well as future spending, tax rates, and inflation.

 Here are some examples of questions you can start to answer with Betterment’s financial planning tools: